 - To have access to course specific specialist facilities including a print and dye lab, digital print computer suite and workshops for stitch, digital embroidery, knit and weave.
 View the textiles workshops image gallery

 - To have access to Chelsea's shared workshops including ceramics, casting, laser cutting, photography, metalwork and woodwork.
 View the Chelsea facilities section

 - The opportunity to participate in international trade fairs, with recent year’s having exhibited at Première Vision Designs, part of Première Vision, Paris

 - To be able to take part in an exchange to another institution.
-The course enjoys positive relationships with institutions in Berlin, Stockholm and Paris, as well as American colleges including the Fashion Institute of Technology, Parsons the New School for Design and Rhode Island School of Design
+The course enjoys positive relationships with institutions in Berlin, Borås, Kyoto, Paris, Stockholm and Tokyo, as well as American colleges including the Fashion Institute of Technology, Parsons the New School for Design and Rhode Island School of Design

 - Unit 1: Introduction to study in Higher Education